A quadratically enriched count of rational curves: Degree

+We use a theorem of Ojanguren and Panin to relax the orientation hypothesis required for the definition of the degree in Section \ref{subsection:degree_finite_map}, obtaining a degree for a map oriented away from codimension $2$ (see Definition \ref{df:or_away_codim_c}), which is a section of the Grothendieck--Witt sheaf.

+Let $k$ be a field.
+The Grothendieck--Witt sheaf $\sGW$ is a sheaf on smooth $k$-schemes with the Nisnevich topology which can be defined as the sheafification of the functor sending $Y$ to the group completion of the semi-ring of isomorphism classes of locally free sheaves $V$ on $Y$ equipped with a non-degenerate symmetric bilinear form $V \times V \to \calO_Y$.
+It has a construction given in \cite[Chapter 3]{morel}.
+The sheaf $\sGW$ is unramified by the theorem of Ojanguren and Panin \cite{PaninOjanguren}.
+In particular, suppose $U \subseteq Y$ is an open subset of $Y$ with complement of codimension at least $2$.
+Then a locally free sheaf on $U$ equipped with a symmetric, non-degenerate bilinear form determines an element of $\sGW(Y)$.
+(A complete definition of an unramified sheaf is in \cite[Chapter 2, Def 2.1, Remark 2.4]{morel}.)

+For this reason, we may throw away codimension $2$ closed subsets.
+This allows us to both replace the assumption on the existence of an orientation of $f: X \to Y$ with the assumption that an appropriate restriction has an orientation, as well as obtain restrictions of $f$ which are finite and flat, under assumptions of generic finiteness or generic \'etaleness.
+(We will then apply Definition~\ref{GSDdegreedef} to obtain our degree.)

 A map $f: X \to Y$ between integral schemes is said to be {\em generically finite} if $f$ is dominant (meaning its set-theoretic image is dense) and the associated extension of function fields is finite.
 For example, if the differential $df$ of a map $f$ between connected, smooth $n$-dimensional $k$-schemes is injective at one point, then $f$ is generically finite.
 If $X$ and $Y$ have more than one connected components, which are all integral, say that $f$ is generically finite if $f$ is dominant, only finitely many components of $X$ map to each component of $Y$, and for each component of $X$, its function field is a finite extension of the function field of the component of $Y$ containing its image.
 We include in the definition of $f$ being generically finite that the connected components of $X$ and $Y$ are integral.
+If $f: X \to Y$ is generically finite, there is a dense open $U \subset Y$ such that $f^{-1}(U) \to U$ is finite by \cite[Tag 02NX]{stacks-project}.
+We include a proof of the following well-known proposition for completeness.